 Students work together in small groups to script, shoot and edit a short film.
 The film is then entered into the Fresh Film Festival competition in January.
 The Fresh Film Festival then invites the students to a regional screening of their films in the IFI temple bar in March.

-The audience at the screening will vote for their favourite film to win an audience award.
+The audience at the screening will vote for their favorite film to win an audience award.
 Selected films from the regional finals will go forward to the finals in Limerick.

 The films are also screened at the Alexandra College Film Festival which will take place in the school in May.
 Prizes will be awarded to the film makers at the Oscar Ceremony at the end of that week.

-Some of the filmmaking students assist in orgainising the film festival week in May.
+Some of the filmmaking students assist in organising the film festival week in May.

 Students also have the opportunity to film various school events and classes.

-An Action Project is 60% of overall Junior certifcate exam.
+This subject is taken as part of the Junior Certificate Exams.
+An Action Project is worth 60% of the overall exam.

 Trip To DSPCA Stocking Lane or any charity organization